 - Should I bootstrap or raise external funds?

 What Type Of Company Do I Want To Build?

 There are a variety of reasons for investors to invest (more on this below), but a key factor is ROI (Return on Investment).
-At the seed stage investors are taking a lot of risk and it’s common for them to see over 80% of their portfolio companies fail before turning a profit.
+At the seed stage (we’ll go more into what a seed round looks like later), investors are taking a lot of risk and it’s common for them to see over 80% of their portfolio companies go bust before returning a profit.
 As such, to make it worthwhile, investors are looking for hypergrowth companies – these are companies that have the potential to provide a 10x++ ROI as they scale.

 Impact investors still care about financial returns, but they also care about the mission and impact of your business, for example, they might look at your business if you have a slower growth model or have a smaller target market.
 You will however still need to show them “return” on their investment by updating them on the impact that their money is having on the community/environment, while also providing a financial return.